Withdrawal and Refunds (Credit)

 Course withdrawal during week seven and eight requires instructor permission.
 Approval should be emailed to firstname.lastname@example.org.
 The grade is recorded as a withdrawal (W).

 Class withdrawal is not permitted after the eighth week of the quarter.
-In extenuating circumstances students may petition the Director of Student Services and must provide supporting documentation.
+In extenuating circumstances students may petition the Director of Student Support and must provide supporting documentation.

 Special Format Classes: multiple meetings per week